joebew42/poker_hands_elixir/README.md

 # DOING

-- Introduce the concept of Player
-  - Add the Player that has a Name and an Hand

 # TODO

+- Handle the case when a player and another player are tie
 - Look at `HandRank` module.
 Probably there are some function that might be moved to `Cards`
 - Write an acceptance test
 - Write down my reflections as a blog